IntergalacticPizzaLord/fRiENDSiES-Animator-Preview/README.md

 1. Load your Friendsies NFT GLB file into Blender.

-2. Use the tools provided by the Friendsies Animator add-on to animate your NFT.
+2. Open the Friendsies Animator panel.

+3. Follow the prompts to animate your Friendsies NFT.

+4. When finished, you can render and export your animation.

 ## Support